Last updated 19th July 2017

 Step 1: Connecting for the first time

-You can connect using the following command:
+Alternatively, you can use the following command:

 The following message will appear: